What is involved in the preparation process:

 *In 1994, the Catholic Bishops of the State of Wisconsin amended their policy concerning the preparation of engaged couples for the Sacrament of Matrimony.
 St. Joseph Parish adheres to this policy.
 What follows is a summary of the steps involved.

 As part of your preparation, there are several opportunities for you as a couple to deepen your understanding of the Sacrament of Marriage, as well as deepen your own relationship.
-You are invited to reflect on the beauty and richness of marriage from the perspective of our Catholic faith.
-This will include what the Bible has to say about marriage, as well as Catholic doctrine concerning the sacrament of marriage and the moral issues of marriage and family.
 The following steps are meant to assist you in this understanding and reflection:

-1) Discussions with the Pastoral Staff Member – A member of the Pastoral Staff will meet with you to discuss the meaning of the sacrament of marriage, as well as your understanding of this sacrament and why you choose to marry in the Church.
-The staff member will explain the whole preparation process and what tasks need to be accomplished first.
-He will also assist you with the following paperwork, which is placed on permanent file at the parish:
+1) Discussions with the Director of Adult Ministry – The Director of Adult Ministry will meet with you to discuss the meaning of the sacrament of marriage, as well as your understanding of this sacrament and why you choose to marry in the Church.
+The Director of Adult Ministry will explain the whole preparation process and what tasks need to be accomplished first.
+The Director of Adult Ministry will also assist you with the following paperwork, which is placed on permanent file at the parish:

 - Pre-nuptial questionnaire –This questionnaire contains basic personal and family information, your own sacramental history (baptism, confirmation, etc), as well as questions to determine that you are free to marry in the Catholic Church.

 - Affidavits – If it is necessary, an affidavit for each of you must be obtained from people who know you well and can testify that you are free to marry.
-The Pastoral Staff member will take this testimony.
+The Director of Adult Ministry will take this testimony.
 These witnesses can be parents, other family members, or friends but they must be individuals who have known you your entire adult life.

 - Baptismal Certificates – You must provide an updated copy of your baptismal certificate.
 Each Catholic must obtain a recently issued copy of his/her baptismal certificate (within 6 months of the wedding date).
 This can be done by phoning or writing the church where you were baptized and asking them to send the baptismal certificate directly to St. Joseph Parish.
 The original certificate issued at the time of your baptism cannot be accepted, since only a recently issued certificate will include notations of the other sacraments you have received.
 Other baptized Christians who are not Catholic must present a record of their baptisms also.
 In their case, a copy of an original baptismal certificate is sufficient.

-- Other documents – The Pastoral Staff member will let you know if any special circumstances related to your marriage require additional documentation.
+- Other documents – The Director of Adult Ministry will let you know if any special circumstances related to your marriage require additional documentation.
 If either one of you has been married before, special paperwork must be processed.
 If it is determined that a church annulment is needed, this process can take up to 18 months to complete.
 Church marriages cannot be scheduled until the necessary annulment has been granted.

 2) Archdiocesan Enrichment Program for the Engaged – This program is offered as a day-long Saturday event or as a Friday/Saturday overnight event.
 It is your responsibility to register for and attend one of these programs.
 The program includes short talks by married couples, with the majority of time given to the two of you to talk and share around specific topics and aspects of marriage.
 For more information and to register click here: Engaged Enrichment and Marriage Preparation